rkillickdev/the-coffee-run/README.md

 <br>

 * To my family for supporting me through this journey!
-* To my my Code Institute Mentor Can Sucullu for his help, advice and feedback during our mentoring sessions.
+* To my Code Institute Mentor Can Sucullu for his help, advice and feedback during our mentoring sessions.